 Students have an opportunity to transform knowledge learned in the classroom into tangible skills and to experience science as an evolving truth by engaging in research.
 Under the supervision of Neuroscience faculty, students develop valuable scientific techniques and problem solving skills while learning to function independently in a laboratory setting.

 Students can work in a laboratory setting through several mechanisms.
 Interested students should do online research, utilize the CCRF resource, and read faculty and lab web pages to get a sense of the kind of research being done on campus.
-Undergraduates pursuing a BS or honors in Neuroscience will be required to complete experimental research within a laboratory setting.
+Undergraduates pursuing a BS with Honors in Neuroscience will be required to complete experimental research within a laboratory setting.

 Here are some tips on how to get started and what opportunities are available: